 Veal chop with lemon, sage, and mascarpone.
 Something new and exciting.

 We always seem like we enjoy a good veal chop and tonight we had fun preparing it with lemon and mascarpone.
+The best past ready in 15 minutes.

 Lemon, Sage, and Mascarpone